HBir/Reddit-saved-export/README.md

 ## Setup

-Run `npm install` to set up the necessary files
+Run `npm install -g .` to set up the necessary files

 Create a reddit application (https://www.reddit.com/prefs/apps/) and fill in `.env` with the following information.
 ```